This post contains affiliate links. Please read our disclosure policy.

 Since both are lean cuts of meat, the method is basically the same, just with different timing.
 Always use an instant-read thermometer to gauge your progress!

-How to store leftovers.
-If you love this easy recipe, but can’t eat it all, never fear – it is beautiful and delicious as leftovers.
+If you love this easy recipe, but can’t eat it all, never fear – it is beautiful and delicious as leftovers, or for meal prep!

 Marinate before cooking.
-Marinating or brining a tenderloin before cooking will always help to soften the meat and keep it from drying out.
+Marinating or brining meat before cooking will always help to soften the meat and keep it from drying out.
 I love using a bottle of simple Italian Dressing or a cup of olive oil with some lemon juice, salt, and pepper for an easy overnight marinade.
-I’m not calling for marinade in this specific recipe because we’re wrapping it in foil and slathering it in butter so it cooks in its own sort of gravy (I designed this recipe to taste great even if you didn’t remember to marinate) – if you’d like to kick your dinner up a bit, or are trying a different technique, marinating makes this recipe taste even better.

 Let rest.
 Let meat rest for 5-10 minutes after removing from the oven to lock in the juices – don’t cut too early, or they will all run out!